-Please feel free to call the Office of Graduate and Professional Studies Admission at (201) 761-6470 with any questions.
+Please feel free to call the Office of Graduate Admission at (201) 761-6470 with any questions.

 A maximum of six (6) graduate credits of equivalent course work may be transferred from other accredited universities.
 A minimum grade of 3.0 (B) is required in such courses.
-Transfer credit is granted by petition to and approval by the Chair of the Department of Computer & Information Sciences.
+Transfer credit is granted by petition to and approval by the Program Director.
 It is the student's responsibility to initiate the petition and justify the acceptance of the courses.
-The Chair of the Department of Computer & Information Sciences will determine whether the courses are equivalent.
+The Program Director will determine whether the courses are equivalent.
 Transfer credit is by permission only and not an obligation of the University.